Patriotic Bomb Pop Cupcakes

 Prep the pan and oven

-Heat the oven to 350 F and line a 12-cup muffin tin with paper liners.
+Preheat your oven to 350°F and line a 12-cup muffin pan with paper cupcake liners.

 -